Comparison

 Side by side.

-Infino is built for retrieval, not transactions.
-Schema evolution and time travel are supported, with the focus on lower compute, data, and token costs at scale — hybrid search and vectors native to Parquet, instead of ACID.
+Infino is built for retrieval.
+Schema evolution and time travel are supported, with the focus on lower compute, data, and token costs at scale through hybrid search and vectors native to Parquet.

-Iceberg / Hudi / DeltaElasticsearch / OpenSearchVector databasesInfino
+Iceberg / Hudi / DeltaSnowflake / DatabricksElasticsearch / OpenSearchVector databasesInfino

 On-disk format